Cancer Screening Overview (PDQ®): Screening - Health Professional Information [NCI]

 The project enrolled 1,217 healthy volunteers, aged 35 years and older between August 2003 and July 2004.
 The volunteers were employees of Hamamatsu Photonics K.K. and affiliated companies in Japan.
 Participants were enrolled in a company-wide health insurance program and most received mandatory annual employee's health check-ups for many years, including chest x-ray, fecal occult blood (FOB) testing, upper gastrointestinal series, and mammography screening.
 Twenty applicants with a prior history of cancer were excluded, leaving 1,197 participants in the evaluation.
 All enrollees could be considered at low risk for screen-detected cancer.

-All participants were offered annual whole body screening by fluorodeoxyglucose positron emission tomography, chest and abdominal computed tomography, brain and pelvic magnetic resonance imaging (MRI), analyses of serum tumor markers including carcinoembryonic antigen, cancer antigen 19-9 (CA19-9), squamous cell carcinoma antigen, prostate specific antigen for men older than aged 50 years, cancer antigen 125 (CA-125) for women, and FOB testing.
+All participants were offered annual whole-body screening by fluorodeoxyglucosefluorine F 18-fludeoxyglucose positron emission tomography, chest and abdominal computed (CT), brain and pelvic magnetic resonance imaging (MRI), analyses of serum tumor markers including carcinoembryonic antigen, cancer antigen 19-9 (CA19-9), squamous cell carcinoma antigen, prostate specific antigen (PSA) for men older than aged 50 years, cancer antigen 125 (CA-125) for women, and FOB testing.

 Specific clinically relevant classifications were standardized for all test results and imaging tests received three independent readings with consensus resolution (for details refer to ).
 A screen was classified positive if any test was suggestive of malignancy, and in these cases, the subject was referred to a local hospital for further testing or retesting at the screening center.
 Interval cancer events were ascertained at subsequent screenings or by interview.